-- They’re an EASY homemade brownie to make… just mix and bake, and ice when cool.
+- They’re an EASY homemade brownie to make.
+Just mix and bake, and ice when cool.

-- They’re addicting… consider yourself warned!
+- They’re addicting, so consider yourself warned!

-- Kahlua Espresso Chocolate Chip Cookies by Recipe Girl
+- Kahlua Espresso Chocolate Chip Cookies

-- Kahlua Cream Sauce by Barefeet in the Kitchen
+- Kahlua Cream Sauce

-- Homemade Kahlua by Recipe Girl
+- Homemade Kahlua

-- Kahlua Pecan Brown Sugar Baked Brie by Noble Pig
+- Kahlua Pecan Brown Sugar Baked Brie

-- 2 1/2 cups all purpose flour
+- 2½ cups all purpose flour

 - 1 teaspoon salt